aptise/peter_sslers/README.md

 # General Management Concepts

+## Certificates and Certificate Requests

+This handles several types of certificate requests

+1. Upload an existing Certificate Request and Certificate for tracking
+2. Have the built-in ACME-v1 client generate a Certificate Request and handle the challeges (Acme-Automated)
+3. Use an external tool to generate the certificate request, use PeterSSLers via HTML/API to manage the challenges (Acme-Flow)

 ## Input

 1. An admin dashboard allows you to upload certificates (in a triplet of Cert, Signing Key, CA-Chain)